-We anticipate that our general and administrative expenses may increase as the Company focuses on the continued development of thepre-clinical OPMD program.
-The Company also anticipates an increase in expenses relating to accounting, legal and regulatory-related services associated with maintaining compliance with exchange listing and SEC requirements, director and officer insurance premiums and other costs associated with being a domestic public company after the Re-domiciliation.
+We anticipate that our general and administrative expenses may increase as the Company focuses on the continued development of the pre-clinical OPMD program.
+The Company also anticipates an increase in expenses relating to accounting, legal and regulatory-related services associated with maintaining compliance with exchange listing and SEC requirements, director and officer insurance premiums and other similar costs.